NLie2/Tetris/README.md

 # Play my game: https://nlie2.github.io/Tetris/

+Getting Started \

+1. Fork and clone the repository
+2. Open the page in default browser

 ⚙️ Functionality \
     1. The player can rotate using the space bar, or tab on mobile version \
     2. Moving the stone left right, and down is done with the arrow controls\